awsdocs/amazon-vpc-user-guide/doc_source/flow-logs.md

 # VPC Flow Logs<a name="flow-logs"></a>

 VPC Flow Logs is a feature that enables you to capture information about the IP traffic going to and from network interfaces in your VPC\.
-Flow log data can be published to Amazon CloudWatch Logs and Amazon S3\.
+Flow log data can be published to Amazon CloudWatch Logs or Amazon S3\.
 After you've created a flow log, you can retrieve and view its data in the chosen destination\.

 Flow logs can help you with a number of tasks, such as:
 + Diagnosing overly restrictive security group rules